-David Tian: Who should get a psychotherapist?
-I will follow up with – if you’re somebody who should get a psychotherapist, how would you choose one?
+David Tian: Let’s just start with that big question, who should get a psychotherapist?
+Then I would follow up with – if you’re somebody who should get a psychotherapist, how would you choose one?
 What’s the best way to go about looking for one?

 I really couldn’t find that kind of help in any other kind of strategy or approach.
 I ended up finding a psychotherapist, a beautiful woman that truly helped me and potentially saved my life.
-From finding that psychotherapist, I realized the value of it, and I realized that really not all psychotherapists are the same.
-Through my work within the field, I realized that 99% of them are committed and into it to help people.
+From finding that psychotherapist, I realized the value of it, and I realized that really not all psychotherapists might be the same.
+Through my work within the field, I realized that 99% of them are really committed and really into it to help people.

 I freed a lot of my own biases, but the big question that we’re facing is: How do you know that you need a psychotherapist?
 I would prefer to explore the question more than giving you an answer.
 I believe that the answer is very personal, and until you find it inside of you, it doesn’t matter how many psychotherapists you’ll see.
 You’ll just lose your money, time, and you’ll be hoping for something…